By Bethaney Lee

-Guatemala, El Salvador and Nicaragua are Central America’s three main countries that have been ravaged by warfare, especially during the 1960s Central American civil crisis.
+Guatemala, El Salvador, and Honduras are Central America’s three main countries that have been ravaged by warfare, especially during the 1960s Central American civil crisis.

 “The primary thing people are running from now is gang violence, and particularly these two gangs: MS-13 and the 18th Street Gang,” Mayers said.

 Gang influence stretches far.
 Mayers and Freedman’s first interview was with someone whose pseudonym is Adrian.